 Families can talk about this show's version of reality.
 Do the residents of Storybrooke lead lives that reflect your impression of reality?
 Do you think people turn to entertainment for a reflection of their own lives or an escape from it?

 Teens: Do you like this show's interpretation of fairy tales?
 How do their stories diverge from the originals you know?
 If you could rewrite a classic tale, which would it be?

-What do you think the series' intention is?
+What do you think the intention of Once Upon A Time is?
 Does it offer any positive lessons you can relate to your own life?
 Does entertainment always have to have a point?
 Which of your favorite shows would you say has educational qualities?